Our advice for clinicians on the coronavirus is here.

 If you are a member of the public looking for information and advice about coronavirus (COVID-19), including information about the COVID-19 vaccine, go to the NHS website.
 You can also find guidance and support on the GOV.UK website.

-NHS England’s National Director for Specialised Commissioning and NHS England South’s Regional Medical Director and Clinical Lead for the High-Cost Tariff-Excluded Devices (HCTED) programme, reflect on progress of the last year:
+NHS England’s National Commercial Director for Specialised Commissioning and NHS England South’s Regional Medical Director and Clinical Lead for the High-Cost Tariff-Excluded Devices (HCTED) programme, reflect on progress of the last year: